 Your Stress Levels

 Keep your own stress level low to minimize stress in your cat.
-Do whatever it takes to unwind if you feel your stress level rising – have a hot drink, a beer or a wine, anything that will prevent you from transmitting your stress to your cat.
+Do whatever it takes to unwind if you feel your stress level rising, anything that will prevent you from transmitting your stress to your cat.

 Other common causes of stress in Maine Coon cats